twitchdev/issues/.github/ISSUE_TEMPLATE/documentation-bug-report.md

 ---
-name: Documentation Bug Report
+name: Documentation
-about: A bug has been found on dev.twitch.tv/docs.
+about: Report a bug or mistake on dev.twitch.tv/docs.
 title: ''
 labels: 'product: docs'
 assignees: ''